 It’s easy to catch yourself skimming past the permissions request screens in order to expedite the process of getting a new app.
 If you haven’t taken the time to review permissions on your child’s phone after each new installation, they might be granting apps access to certain parts of their account or device without your knowledge.

 Here are some good rules of thumb for protecting your child’s online privacy.

 When your children install a new application, always read the prompts so that you know what permissions the app is requesting.
 In some cases, you may even be able to deny the app certain permissions without compromising its functionality.
 If you aren’t okay with the permissions the app is requesting and there is no way to deny them, cancel the installation and find an alternative app.

 2. Check for permissions after the app has been installed

 After your child has installed a new mobile app, check its permissions from the setting screen or with an app permissions explorer to make sure that it didn’t take any unauthorized permissions.

-Be careful about granting any of the permissions typically identified as “risky,” including permission to access accounts, utilize SMS or MMS, access your child’s contact list, access their phone status and identity, and access to their location information.
-Don’t agree to these permissions unless they’re absolutely necessary for the app’s function and you’re confident that the app is safe.
+Be careful about granting access to accounts, SMS, your child’s contact list, and location information.
+Don’t agree to these permissions unless they’re absolutely necessary for the app’s function and you’re confident that the app is from a trusted developer.